 The creditors have 45 days to vote to accept or reject your offer.
 The trustee will keep you advised if they hear sooner.
 After the creditors accept the deal, we must wait another 15 days for the Court to approve the deal.

 No. The proposal offer has replaced the old payment scheme.

 The Licensed Insolvency Trustee is the administrator of the monies as a Court officer.
 We administer your funds and distribute them evenly to your creditors.

-If the majority of your creditors or the court rejects your consumer proposal, the proposal has failed and you are not automatically bankrupt.
-You will have to start over.
+If the majority of your creditors or the court rejects your consumer proposal, you will have to start over.
 Your creditors’ rights are revived and the calls and garnishments may start again.

-Making a debt reduction proposal that is accepted by the majority of your creditors must be paid and your promises kept.
-However, if you cannot meet the terms of your proposal, you may wish to amend them.
-If you cannot amend and fail to meet the terms, your proposal will fail and will be annulled and your creditors are free to start legal action once more.
+If you cannot meet the terms of your proposal, you may wish to amend them or your proposal will be annulled and your creditors are free to start legal action once more.

 These debt reduction solutions along with financial management counselling or insolvency counselling are intended to get you out and keep you out of debt.
-If you’re interested in creating a consumer proposal in the Halifax Regional Municipality, call Salyzyn & Associates Limited.
+To learn more about your debt options, visit the OSB portal.
 We have offices in Dartmouth, Bedford, Kentville, and Enfield (non-resident) and serve clients in Greater Halifax, the Annapolis Valley, and Nova Scotia.